tfindelkind-redis/azure-managed-redis-terraform/blog.md

 Managed Redis supports modules such as **RedisJSON**, **RediSearch**, and **RedisBloom**, and will expand further as the service matures.

+### Azure Cache for Redis Retirement

+Microsoft has announced the retirement of **Azure Cache for Redis**, with a clear migration timeline:

+- **October 1, 2026**: No new Azure Cache for Redis instances can be created
+- **Existing instances**: Will continue to be supported until further notice
+- **Recommended path**: Migrate to Azure Managed Redis for new deployments

+This makes Azure Managed Redis the **strategic choice** for new Redis deployments on Azure, combining Redis Enterprise capabilities with Azure's managed services approach.

-For many teams working with infrastructure as code, that means:
+For many teams working with infrastructure as code, this transition means:
 > "I need to deploy Redis Enterprise on Azure with Terraform now — but the azurerm provider doesn't support it yet."

 This is where AzAPI comes in as the bridge solution.